sirelawrence/Lawrence-website/content/publication/impact-of-immigration-restrictions/index.md

   limited the number of new immigrants per year, especially from Asia.
 In combination with the Emergency Quota Act of 1921, immigration per country was capped at 2 percent of the respective population in the 1890 census.
-In this study, I examine to what extent immigration restrictions affected labor market outcomes of prior migration cohorts.
+In this paper, I examine to what extent immigration restrictions affected labor market outcomes of prior migration cohorts.
 Using decennial census data, I apply a difference-in-difference estimation, exploiting the fact that restrictions initially did not impact the Philippines, then a US colony.
 Preliminary